Széchenyi thermal bath: Units

 The baths have pools of varying temperature.
 The outdoor pools (swimming pool, adventure pool and thermal sitting pool) are 27 to 38 C. The swimming pool's depth is 0.8 to 1.7 m.
 The adventure pool's depth is 0.8 m.
-Guests can use the water streaming, whirlpool and massaging water beamand.
 The indoor pools are of varying temperatures, between 18 and 38 C. The complex also includes saunas and steam.